PuzzelSolutions/SMS-Survey/Integration.md

 ![alt text](images/Survey_Integration.png "Survey integration")

 ## HTTP POST
- A survey request has to be sent to the following address in order to send a survey SMS to a enduser:
+ A survey request has to be sent to the following address in order to send a survey SMS to an end user:
 <pre><code>http://interactive.intele.com/customersurvey/RequestHandlerServlet</code></pre>

 Here is an example of the body of a POST request containing the following XML: